 CeraVe Foaming Facial Cleanser

-The new kid on the block and getting a lot of buzz in men’s grooming circles, CeraVe’s Foaming Facial Cleanser is getting a reputation as an exceptional pre-shave wash.
+The new kid on the block and getting a lot of buzz in men’s grooming circles, CeraVe’s Foaming Facial Cleanser (one for dry-to-normal skin and one for normal-to-oily skin) is getting a reputation as an exceptional pre-shave wash.
 A lot of people are reporting noticeable improvements in skin condition and shave quality.
 Unfortunately for me there’s an ingredient in it that seems to irritate my skin (particularly the neck) so I had to stop testing it on myself.
 Mrs. Mantic59, on the other hand, tried it and loves the stuff.
 She didn’t have any problem “stealing it away” from me!

 Noxzema Original Cleansing Cream In Pump Bottle